 All teaching staff at RVC are fully qualified to teach at higher education level.
 You will find biographical details on all members of staff on the RVC website.
 Each year has a Year Leader who has overall responsibility for the teaching of that year.
-The current names of the Course Director and Year Leaders are listed below.
+The names of the Course Director and Year Leaders are listed below:

-Course Director
+BVetMed Course Director

-Year One Leader

-Year Two Leader
+GAB Year Leader

 Year Three Leader

 Year Four Leader

 Dr John Fishwick

 Prof Dan Chan